It’s plugin review time for WordPress.

 This is the best analytics tool that uses no 3rd party servers or cookies.

 I wanted to sever all connections and tracking cookies with the big analytic sites as I have no interest in sharing data with them.
 This includes saying goodbye to some major WordPress plugins that 100’s of thousands of users use each year.

 This plugin passes no cookies to third party sites unless you enable the CDN programs.
 Which is excellent.
 Since it does not pass any cookies back and forth my readers can feel safe knowing that the data that is being exchanged with my blog and website only goes to me and no one else.

 So thank you for making this plugin.
 I would say if there is one note to mention for room on improvement.
-It would be to place the search engines referrals into their own referral section and legit website be listed in the top referral domains tab.
+It would be to place the search engine referrals into their own referral section and the legit website be listed in the top referral domains tab.
 It’s nice to know how the search engines are treating you but it’s a little hard finding how individual sites and exchanging your links when it’s overrun by 20 different countries of google. :)

 This does not affect my 5 star score as the plugin does as advertised and works.
 Thank you so much!

 Response from the Plugin Author: